prof-spock/SoX-Plugins-JSFX/README.md

 The installation is as follows:

-   1. Close the Reaper application (if open).
+   1. Close the Reaper application or your DAW using ReaJS (if open).

-   2. Make a subdirectory "DrTT" in the "Effects" directory of the Reaper installation (typically in "\Program Files\Reaper\Effects").
+   2. Make a subdirectory "Dr_TT" in either the "Effects" directory of the Reaper installation (typically in "\Program Files\Reaper\Effects") or - if your DAW uses some different directory for JSFX files - in that directory.

    3. Copy over all *.jsfx and *.jsfx-inc files from the distribution into this directory.
-If helpful, also add the documentation from the docs and root directory.
+If helpful, also add the documentation from the root directory.

-   4. Restart Reaper.
-You should now be able to select the plugins from the JS folder (they are all prefixed with "SOX").
+   4. Restart Reaper (or your other DAW).
+You should now be able to select the plugins from the JSFX folder (they are all prefixed with "SOX").

 Testing the Plugins
 -------------------